columose/WOAH-FMD-dataset/README.md

 * [Data summed and grouped by world region for time-series ploting](https://drive.google.com/file/d/1EG-H1wYbE5k1kQ1nsgEmhity_JAHODQK/view?usp=sharing)

 * [Data summed and grouped by country for choropleth maps](https://drive.google.com/file/d/1hHRCTFCBasPDwvNNhQSMXMGOKVBAUt50/view?usp=sharing)

+## Python scripts
+All of the processing scripts for this project can be retrieved from the repository.
+Click on the 'Open in Colab' icon for better legibility, as each notebook cell becomes condensed when copying from Google Colab to Github.